infor-design/enterprise/src/components/progress/readme.md

 ## Testability

+You can add custom id's/automation id's to the progress component in the markup inline.
+For this reason there is no `attributes` setting like some other components.

-- Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details.
+Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details on automation id's.

 ## Keyboard Shortcuts

-- No Keyboard
+- No Keyboard is used on the progress component

 ## Responsive Guidelines